Sudharsan-ai/SYNCHRONOUS-UP-COUNTER/README.md

 /* Program for flipflops and verify its truth table in quartus using Verilog programming.

-Developed by: Tharun R
+Developed by: SUDHARSAN S

-RegisterNumber:24005919
+RegisterNumber:24900437
 */

 ```